 The first thing to consider is what your runs look like.
 Do you head out for a couple miles around town, regularly mark big miles road running, or head into the mountains for long trail days?
 Knowing the answer to this question will help identify the best workout shirt.

 Aside from the basic shirt, many running tops have extra elements like reflective patterns and hidden pockets.
-The locker loop on the Patagonia Airchaser is an example of an extra feature that seemed pointless at first but quickly turned into one of our favorite features.
-Thus, don’t overlook these little extras.
+Don’t overlook these little extras.
 They can make the difference between a good shirt and an awesome shirt.

-Have a favorite running shirt?
-Let us know in the comments and we’ll check it out for future updates to this article.
+Have a favorite running shirt we missed?
+Let us know in the comments below for future updates to this article.